AddChew/PulseSensor/README.md

 ## Usage Instructions
 1. Navigate to [Pulse Sensor](https://pulse-sensor-1.herokuapp.com/).
 2. Batch: Upload CSV file containing the text that you want to analyse and follow the on screen instructions.
-You can test PulseSensor with the following test files found [here](https://drive.google.com/drive/folders/1YJgSY8qjgpMvULbsq-8tcM8EYvYLdkWJ?usp=sharing).
+You can test [Pulse Sensor](https://pulse-sensor-1.herokuapp.com/) with the following test files found [here](https://drive.google.com/drive/folders/1YJgSY8qjgpMvULbsq-8tcM8EYvYLdkWJ?usp=sharing).